ambrose83646/pipedrive-qbo-sync/replit.md

 Secure OAuth 2.0 is implemented for both Pipedrive and QuickBooks.
 It leverages `intuit-oauth` for QuickBooks and a custom Axios-based solution for Pipedrive, ensuring secure token management and refresh.

 ## Data Storage
-Replit Database (key-value store) is used for persistent storage of user OAuth tokens, realm IDs, and configuration data.
-It offers a simple, infrastructure-free solution for credential management.
+PostgreSQL is used for persistent storage with proper relational tables:
+- **users**: OAuth tokens, realm IDs, ShipStation credentials, and configuration data
+- **deal_mappings**: Links between Pipedrive deals and QuickBooks customers
+- **pending_invoices**: Invoices awaiting payment for ShipStation automation
+- **invoice_mappings**: Links between QuickBooks invoices and ShipStation orders

+The database schema is defined in `config/schema.sql` and the data access layer in `config/postgres.js`.

 ## Frontend Architecture
 Browser-based Pipedrive App Extensions, built with `@pipedrive/app-extensions-sdk`, provide UI components integrated directly into the Pipedrive interface.
 These extensions facilitate connection management and deal-contact operations.